scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 -   Make sure to choose the correct name of the default branch.
 On GitHub, the name of the default branch should be `main` (it has recently changed from `master` to `main`).
--   We recommend to enable documentation builds for pull requests (PRs).
+-   We recommend enabling documentation builds for pull requests (PRs).
 This ensures that a PR doesn't introduce changes that break the documentation.
 To do so, got to `Admin -> Advanced Settings`, check the `Build pull requests for this projects` option, and click `Save`.
 For more information, please refer to the [official RTD documentation](https://docs.readthedocs.io/en/stable/pull-requests.html).